 - Home Made Equipment to Help Lift the Inch Dumbbell

 - Bi-Polar Training: Inch Dumbbell Plus Kettlebell Flip

 - Developing Grip Strength – Thick Bar Training Methods

 - Continued Progress with the Double Inch Deadlift

 This entry was posted on Tuesday, September 6th, 2011 at 1:28 pm and is filed under feats, feats of strength, Grip Sport, grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson